Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 20 you were bought at a price.
 Therefore honour God with your body.

-Paul reminds Christians what they had been, and what they now are: Holy and Righteous in the sight of God, through the cleansing blood of Jesus, shed at great cost on Calvary.
-Because of this they are to regard their bodies no longer as their own, but now as Temples of the Holy Spirit.
+Paul reminds Christians what they had been, and contrasts that with what they now are: Holy and Righteous in the sight of God, through the cleansing blood of Jesus, shed at great cost on Calvary.
+Because of this they are to regard their bodies no longer as their own, but now as somewhere where God lives by his Holy Spirit.

 One of the ways the Holy Spirit works is to alert our consciences each time we sin.
 We can ignore these promptings, but they won’t go away.
+Romans 2:15 says that when we sin our conscience either accuses us, or excuses us – but we still know we have sinned.
 However much we theorise about our freedom, sin is in direct opposition to a holy God and will never be acceptable to him.

 Some people try to make a distinction between body and soul (or spirit) saying that the body (the ‘flesh’) will always be sinful.
 Paul counters that argument in verses 12-20 by saying that when we gave our lives to Jesus, we gave him our bodies too.
 He lives in us by his Holy Spirit and we are being callous if we treat the price he paid for our salvation as of no account.